 Mister Muffykins: Snoopadoop the cockapoo ("noblest of hounds!"), Carolyn's "ridiculous little dog".
 In Carolyn's defence, Arthur picked the name.

 Modest Royalty: The Princess of Liechtenstein, who books her own flights and insists everyone call her Theresa.
 Her younger brother the King is not an example, and apparently neither is their mother, of whom she pulls off a terrifying impression to cow Carolyn.

 Mood Whiplash: St. Petersburg goes from word games to an impending crash and sirens going off.

-Subverted in "Wokingham"; Martin gets the rest of the crew to humilate his brother by regaling the rest of his family with stories of what a great pilot he is.
-At the end, Martin's mother suggests he may have been a bit too cruel, and assures him that his brother genuinely loves him.
-For a moment it seems like Martin is genuinely guilty... but it soon becomes clear that it was one of the enjoyable things he's ever done regardless.
+Subverted in "Wokingham"; Martin gets the rest of the crew to humiliate his brother by regaling the rest of his family with stories of what a great pilot he is.
+At the end, Martin's mother suggests he may have been a bit too cruel, asks him not to do anything like it again and assures him that his brother loves him.
+For a moment it seems like Martin is genuinely guilty... but it soon becomes clear that it was one of the most enjoyable things he's ever done regardless.